nboldhq/docs/src/hosting/references/docker-resources-reference.md

 ```

 ### Application containers
-As a multi-tier application, SalesTim is composed of several services that could be executed and scaled independently.
+As a multi-tier application, nBold is composed of several services that could be executed and scaled independently.

 #### Installer service
 The installer service is responsible for initializing the backing services schemas (databases, blobs containers, etc.).